 How To Make Ice Cream: 2 Easy Recipes

-Temperatures are soaring to above 30 degrees in the UK this week, which calls for one thing: ice cream.
+Temperatures are soaring to above 30 degrees in the UK, which calls for one thing: ice cream.
 But instead of buying the same old 99 flake, why not have a go at whipping some up yourself?
 Here we share two easy ice cream recipes – one made the traditional way, the other dairy-free.

 Fig Leaf Ice-Cream

 The great thing about this recipe is that it makes use of the fig tree’s extraordinary leaves.
 So even if you don’t get enough sun to ripen the fruit, you can still enjoy the unique flavour of this wonderful plant, somehow sweet and green at the same time.
 Toasting the leaves makes a huge difference to the depth of flavour in the finished ice-cream.

 - 475 ml/16 fl oz (2 cups) double (heavy) cream

 - 475 ml/16 fl oz (2 cups) milk

 - 200 g/7 oz (1 cup) caster (superfine) sugar

 - 8 egg yolks

 - 1 whole egg

 - 30 g/11⁄4 oz (scant 1⁄2 cup) (instant dry) whole milk powder